NFL players want month dedicated to activism

 Boldin retired in late August, two weeks after signing a one-year deal with the Buffalo Bills.
 He said in a statement he felt "drawn to make the larger fight for human rights a priority.
 My life's purpose is bigger than football."

-Earlier this month, the NFL affirmed it had no plans to investigate Bennett's behavior during an incident in which he was detained and handcuffed by police in Las Vegas two weeks ago.
+Earlier this month, the NFL affirmed it had no plans to investigate Bennett's behavior during an August incident in which he was detained and handcuffed by police in Las Vegas.

-The league was responding to a letter Goodell from the president of the Las Vegas Police Protective Association, the union that represents the police in that city.
+The league was responding to a letter Goodell had received from the president of the Las Vegas Police Protective Association, the union that represents the police in that city.
 In the letter, the union alleged that Bennett made false accusations against Las Vegas police and asked the league to "conduct an investigation, and take appropriate action."

 Bennett, who accused the Las Vegas police of unfairly targeting him and pointing a gun at his head, sat on the bench during the national anthem for a Seahawks preseason game on Aug.
 13 and said at the time, "I can't stand right now.
 I'm not going to be standing until I see the equality and freedom."